The next Idea Fund application deadline is Monday, November 7, 2016.

 This is an online application.
 Click here to apply.

-This is what we are aiming for: Grantees will receive phone calls by the 3rd week of December; while rejection letter will go out during the same time.
+This is what we are aiming for: Grantees will receive phone calls by mid-December; while rejection emails will go out during the same time.
 Please sure to submit all your contact information so that we can contact to you either way.

 - How many project proposals can I submit.